 Previously added items:

-Dharmacon Research, Inc. was founded in 1995 to develop and commercialize a new technology for RNA oligonucleotide synthesis.
+Dharmacon, Inc. was founded in 1995 to develop and commercialize a new technology for RNA oligonucleotide synthesis.
 In 2006, Dharmacon became part of Thermo Fisher Scientific and in March of 2014, Dharmacon became part of GE Healthcare Life Sciences.
+In 2017, Dharmacon became a part of Horizon Discovery.

 At the time of its founding, Dharmacon primarily served research areas with applications requiring high-quality synthetic RNA oligonucleotides.
 The 2'-ACE chemistry lends itself to high yields and oligo lengths that were difficult, if not impossible, to obtain with other synthesis chemistries.